Introduction To ACM-ICPC 2021

-Considered as the “Olympics of Programming Competitions,” the Association for Computing Machinery – International Collegiate Programming Contest or ACM-ICPC is one of the oldest and most esteemed programming competitions in the world.
+Machinery – International Collegiate Programming Contest or ACM-ICPC is one of the world’s oldest and the most esteemed programming competitions.

 Every year, more than 2,000 universities spread across eighty countries participate in this contest to win the grand prize of $12,000 and a gold medal awarded by the ACM-ICPC.
-Apart from this, three runner-up teams receiving the Gold medal are also rewarded with $6,000, and teams that bag the Silver and Bronze medal receive $3,000 and $1,500 respectively.
+Apart from this, three runner-up teams receiving the Gold medal also receive a reward of $6,000, and groups that bag the Silver and Bronze medal receive $3,000 and $1,500, respectively.

 Here’s how you should approach the ACM-ICPC preparation!